 </body>

-boolean fields need to be written as: is, was, has.
+boolean fields need to be written as: is, was, and has.
 In this way, if you have isAlive, if true, you can understand without a deeper dive into the code.

-Variable should be easily understood by using camelCase names.
+The variable should be easily understood by using camelCase names.
 If you’re collecting the names of someone, it would be firstName, lastName & middleName.

 function names should also be easily understood by using action words in camelCase.
-For instance, createTable, applyRules or playTheGame.
+For instance, createTable, applyRules, or playTheGame.

 /*